Introduction to Kafka¶

 - A topic is append only: When a new event message is written to a topic, the message is appended to the end of the log.

-- Events in the topic are immutable, meaning they cannot be modified once written.
+- Events in the topic are immutable, meaning they cannot be modified after they are written.

 - A consumer reads a log by looking for an offset and then reading log entries that follow sequentially.